 Low-Flow Toilet.
 The traditional, white, porcelain toilet we’re all familiar with is of course another toilet option.
 Most flush toilets are low-flow or use less than 6L of water per flush.
 However, 4.8L per flush toilets and dual flush toilets that use even less water for liquid wastes are also gaining popularity.
 These toilets come in many designs and shapes, and they can be one piece or two.
 For the average household, a low-flow toilet with high flush maintenance is likely the way to go.
 You’ll want a toilet that can handle at least 350 grams of waste, though more is better!

-Whether you live in town or off grid, there are many toilet options available.
+Whether you live in town or off grid, there are many different toilet types available.
 The internet is a valuable resource for information to learn about the options that best work for you.
 If you have any questions regarding toilets, please call Plumbing Paramedics at (403) 452 – 2911.